-It replaced West Germany's Unity Day, held each year on 17 June marking the 1953 East German workers uprising crushed with the help of the Soviet Union.
+It replaced West Germany's "Unity Day".
+Held each year on 17 June, and marking the East German workers uprising of 1953 that had been crushed with help from the Soviet Union.

-"The Day of German Unity" is a national holiday.
-A time of celebration for a peaceful unification, as well as one in which to reaffirm the country's commitment to use freedom to help shape the world, and its main celebrations take place in the capital of whichever German state occupies the chair of the Bundesrat that year.
+A national holiday, "The Day of German Unity" is a time of celebration for a peaceful unification, as well as to reaffirm the country's commitment to use freedom to help shape the world, and the main celebrations take place in the capital of whichever German state occupies the chair of the Bundesrat that year.
 The upper house of the Germany's parliament and similar to the US Senate or Britain's House of Lords.

-There were and still are differences.
+There were and still are many differences.

 Germany always was and remains a diverse country, and although a "Nation State" since 1871 many still think of themselves as Bavarian, Saxon or Wuerttembergers rather than German, nevertheless for most Germans "Tag der Deutsche Einheit", The Day of German Unity, means far more than just a day off work.

-Instead the feeling is "Da feiern wir, dass unser Land ein Land ist" - We are celebrating because our country is one country.
+Instead the feeling is "Da feiern wir, dass unser Land ein Land ist" - "We are celebrating because our country is one country".
 Aus zwei mach eins – Two become one.

 For topics in the newsAnd you can follow German Culture on Facebook